dd-absol/i-can-do/README.md

 # i-can-do
 a compilation of projects that say "I can do x, I can do y"

-I created this repo with the goal of better document my learnings, abilities and progress.
+I created this repo with the goal of better documenting my learnings, abilities and progress.
-My vision is to create not only a way to better sell myself, but also to gather useful knowledge, problems and techniques in one place.
+My vision is to create a way to better sell myself, but also to gather useful knowledge, problems and techniques in one place.

 The languages featured here for now are:
 - Rust
 - Haskell
 - Elixir

+More languages that are not featured but that "I can" definitely "do":

 I love to explore different and fun(ctional) languages in my free time.
 I was introduced to functional programming during my first actual computer science classes with OCaml, a language that I have proceeded to never use again outside of those, and that I have written more lines of on paper than in an actual editor, but that I'll mention here because I still love it to this day.